 Noisiness

 Saris H3 is quiet.
 More noise will come from your fan or drivetrain than from the trainer.
-It varies around 58 dB, depending on how quickly I pedal and how hard.
+It varies around 58 dB, depending on how quickly and hard I pedal.

 I cross-checked Saris H3 accuracy with my Favero Assioma DUO pedal power meters and Magene P505 spider power meter.